-If Windows does not start at all or reboots or stops responding while starting, the first thing to try is Last Known Good Configuration.
-This one is especially useful when the problem appears right after some software or driver installation or upgrade, or when you edit registry manually or change advanced system settings.
+If Windows XP, Vista or 7 do not start at all or reboot or stop responding while starting, the first thing to try is the Last Known Good Configuration.
+This one is especially useful when the problem appears right after some system crash, software or driver installation or upgrade, or when you edit the Registry manually or change advanced system settings.

-On some computers you will see a boot selection after pressing F8, cancel that by pressing Esc key on your keyboard and then press F8 key again.
+On some computers, you will see a boot selection after pressing F8, cancel that by pressing Esc key on your keyboard and then press the F8 key again.

-You will see screen like follows.
-Use ARROW DOWN key on your keyboard to move to Last Known Good Configuration (your most recent settings that worked) (in Windows XP) or Last Known Good Configuration (advanced).
+You will see the screen as follows.
+Use the Arrow Down key on your keyboard to move to Last Known Good Configuration (your most recent settings that worked) (in Windows XP) or Last Known Good Configuration (advanced).
 Press ENTER key to start Windows with Last Known Good Configuration.

 If Windows starts and works normally now, you've resolved the problem.
 If not, continue reading about the Safe Mode option.